Transport-for-the-North/caf.van/docs/source/usage/outputs.rst

 the output annual trip matrix distributions.
 The file is named ``{segment_name}-distribution_{category}.pdf`` and contains the distributions plotted for the observed data and the calibration sub-subset of the matrix for the TLD category.
-All the data used to produce these graphs is given in the Trip Distribution sheet of the :ref:`excel log file`.
+All the data used to produce these graphs is given in the Trip Distribution sheet of the :ref:`usage/outputs:excel log file`.

 Time Period Matrices
 --------------------